s7abab/fitness-coach/README.md

-# FitAI Coach - AI Fitness App Onboarding
+# FitAI Coach - AI Fitness App with Workout Generation

-A comprehensive onboarding flow for an AI-powered fitness application built with Next.js 14, TypeScript, and Tailwind CSS.
+A comprehensive AI-powered fitness application with personalized workout plan generation using Gemini Flash 2.5, built with Next.js 14, TypeScript, and Tailwind CSS.

 ## Features